aplteam/Tatin/docs/TatinForContributors.md

 A>    #.Tatin.TestCasesServer.RunTests
 A>    ```
 A>
-A> This starts the server in debug mode; that means that in case of an error the interpreter stops.
-That is different from letting the test suite start the test server: that traps all errors and carries on.
-A>
-A> If you change any coder at this stage those changes will be written back to disk, so be careful.
+A> If you change any code at this stage those changes will be written back to disk, so be careful.

 The `RunTests` function performs these tasks: